What is the Strategic Policy Grants Program?

-You must use the grant for activities that advance one or more of the outcomes and fall within the priority interests outlined in Section 2.3 of the guidelines.
+You must use the grant for activities that advance one or more of the outcomes and fall within the priority policy topics outlined in Section 2.3 of the guidelines.

 You can use the grant to pay for costs detailed in your budget and grant agreement, including: